MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 where `branch_name` is the name of the branch you would like to merge.

-We can merge our `doc_update` branch to get changes on our master branch:
+We can merge our `doc_update` branch to get changes on our `master` branch:

 ~~~
 $ get merge doc_update
 ~~~
 {: .language-bash}

-Now our changes from the branch are on master.
+Now our changes from the branch are on `master`.

-We can merge our `zen` branch to get our changes on master:
+We can merge our `zen` branch to get our changes on `master`:

 ~~~
 $ git merge zen